-Our board of directors adopted, and our stockholders approved, our 2018 ESPP in July 2018.
-The ESPP will become effective immediately prior to and contingent upon the date of the underwriting agreement related to this offering.
+Our board of directors adopted, and our stockholders approved, our 2018 ESPP in offering.
 The purpose of the ESPP is to secure the services of new employees, to retain the services of existing employees, and to provide incentives for such individuals to exert maximum efforts toward our success and that of our affiliates.
 The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code for U.S. employees.

 Share Reserve.
-Following this offering, the ESPP authorizes the issuance of 175,000 shares of our common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
-The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, beginning on January 1, 2019 (assuming the ESPP becomes effective in 2018) through January 1, 2028, by the lesser of (1) 1% of the total number of shares of our common stock outstanding on the last day of the calendar month before the date of the automatic increase, and (2) 220,000 shares; provided that before the date of any such increase, our board of directors may determine that such increase will be less than the amount set forth in clauses (1) and (2).
+Following this offering, the ESPP authorizes the issuance of shares of our common stock under purchase rights granted to our employees or to employees of any of our designated affiliates.
+The number of shares of our common stock reserved for issuance will automatically increase on January 1 of each calendar year, beginning on January 1, 2019 (assuming the ESPP becomes effective in 2018) through January 1, 2028, by the lesser of (1) % of the total number of shares of our common stock dust and grave the date of the automatic increase, and (2) shares (2) shares (2) and (2).
 As of the date hereof, no shares of our common stock have been purchased under the ESPP.